maidinh2409/Helmet-Detection-Using-CNN/README.md

 # Helmet-Wearing-Object-Classification-Using-Deep-Learning

+*[Try the model on Hugging Face Spaces](https://huggingface.co/spaces/demile2409/CSIS-3290-Helmet-Image-Classification)*

 ## PROJECT OVERVIEW

-Lý do chọn dataset: Xuất phát từ my originality, which is a proud Vietnamese, tôi được motivated bởi văn hóa xe máy ở đất nước của tôi. <generate thêm>
-Project là một phần của course tôi học tại Douglas College và được xem như là nền tảng cho các project computer vision chung chủ đề sau này.
-*[Try the model on Hugging Face Spaces](https://huggingface.co/spaces/demile2409/CSIS-3290-Helmet-Image-Classification)*
+**<ins>Description:</ins>** This project was inspired by my Vietnamese heritage, where motorcycles are deeply embedded in everyday life.
+Growing up in Vietnam, I witnessed both the ubiquity of motorbikes and the critical importance of helmet usage—yet also the risks when safety compliance is overlooked.
+That cultural context sparked my interest in creating a model that could automatically detect whether someone is wearing a helmet in an image.

+This project was developed as part of a course at Douglas College and laid the groundwork for future computer vision projects with real-world relevance and social impact.

-**<ins>Description:</ins>** Inspired by real-world safety concerns, this project tackles the challenge of detecting helmet use in images using deep learning.
-I built and trained a CNN on a custom dataset, enabling the model to distinguish between helmet and non-helmet cases with high accuracy.
+I built and trained a Convolutional Neural Network (CNN) on a custom dataset, enabling the model to distinguish between helmet and non-helmet cases with high accuracy.
 The final product is deployed as an interactive web app for real-time testing.

 **<ins>Purpose:</ins>** To apply deep learning to a practical safety compliance problem and build a deployable solution for environments like construction sites and traffic monitoring.